agrawe/agrawe.github.io/_pages/research.md

 author_profile: true
 ---

-My research interestes lie in applied microeconomics with a focus on labor economics and the economics of education.
+My research interestes lie in applied microeconomics with a focus on labor economics, the economics of education, and economic inequality.

 ### Work in Progress
 Sibling Spillovers in Education -- Evidence from School-entry Cutoffs